rryam/MusadoraKit/README.md

 You can support my open-source by buying my book, ["Exploring MusicKit and Apple Music API"](exploringmusickit.com) or by [buying me a book](https://www.buymeacoffee.com/rudrank)!

+## Apps Using MusadoraKit

+- Musadora - Apple Music client focused on playlists
+- Musadora Labs - A companion app to explore MusicKit

 ## Catalog

 To easily access the Apple Music Catalog, you can use pre-defined methods from MusadoraKit.
 The method are similar across the music items.